Scholars like to fret at the idea of studying abroad, but most of this fear comes from the unfamiliarity of the process.

 GMAT (Graduate Management Admission Test)

-The GMAT is an important prerequisite for enrollment to business administration programs in the US.
+The GMAT is an important prerequisite for enrollment to MBA and business administration programs in the US.

 Institutions in several other English-speaking nations consider the GMAT essential.